leynos/crate-tools/docs/usage-guide.md

 Behavioural tests invoke the CLI as an external process and spy on the `python` executable with [`cmd-mox`](./cmd-mox-usage-guide.md).
-Setting `LADING_USE_CMD_MOX_STUB=1` forces publish pre-flight checks to proxy through the cmd-mox IPC server so that the suite can assert on `cargo::<subcommand>` invocations without launching real tools.
+Setting `LADING_USE_CMD_MOX_STUB` to a truthy value such as `1` or `true` forces publish pre-flight checks to proxy through the cmd-mox IPC server so that the suite can assert on `cargo::<subcommand>` invocations without launching real tools.
 This pattern keeps the tests faithful to real user interactions while still providing strict control over command invocations.
 Use the same approach when adding new end-to-end scenarios.

 ## Workspace discovery helpers